 The eight NKS-R activities that had received the largest NKS funding in 2002 - 2005 were reviewed by the evaluators and by persons from the Finnish and Swedish regulatory organizations.
-The numbers of the items below refer to those used in the presentations of the activities in a previous chapter.
-Activity reports published in the NKS series were the main source of information.
+Activity reports published in the NKS series were the mainsource of information.

-- 1. BWR condensation pool experiments
+1. BWR condensation pool experiments

-Title: Condensation pool experiments
+Title: Condensation pool experiments Acronym: PrePool / DeliPool

-Leader: VTT Report: NKS-104

-Funding: DKK 1385k
+Leader: VTT Report: NKS-104 Funding: DKK 1385k

 The connections to other Nordic organizations were few.
 The activity included experiments and analyses.
 It appears that the objectives and results of the study are rather limited.
 The study would have benefited from more extended comparisons with the experimental or analytical solutions.
-The scientific content is judged to be moderate. - 2.
-Assessment of maintenance culture and efficiency in Finland and Sweden Title: Maintenance culture safety and management of change Acronym: MainCulture Leader: VTT Report: NKS-108 Funding: DKK 1900k There was an essential Nordic dimension in the activity, networks were formed and the researchers were young.
+The scientific content is judged to be moderate.

+2. Assessment of maintenance culture and efficiency in Finland and Sweden

+Title: Maintenance culture safety and management of change Acronym: MainCulture

+Leader: VTT Report: NKS-108 Funding: DKK 1900k

+There was an essential Nordic dimension in the activity, and networks were formed; and the researchers were young.
 This unique activity has a considerable new value with regard to the organizational changes which have been made during later years at Swedish and Finnish nuclear power plants as a consequence of the deregulation of the electric power market.
-It has been judged that there is a substantial use of the study both by the plants and the authorities because of creation of deepened knowledge. - 3.
-Safety management in non-nuclear contexts with potential relevance for the nuclear power industry and regulators
+It has been judged that there is a substantial use of the study both by the plants and the authorities because of creation of deepened knowledge.

+3. Safety management in non-nuclear contexts with potential relevance for the nuclear power industry and regulators